-Next up in our Caring for Alpacas ‘breeding’ mini-series is mating and testing for pregnancy.
-Check out part 1 for information on breeding ages, housing and selecting studs, stud services and registering with the BAS.)
+Next up in our alpaca breeding mini-series is mating and testing for pregnancy.
+(Check out part 1 for information on breeding ages, housing and selecting studs, stud services and registering with the BAS.)

-Pen Mating is the method preferred by most breeders, which involves the male coming to the female for mating only.
-This allows the exact due date of the cria to be calculated and tracked.
-As female alpacas are induced ovulators, this method works well and is usually very effective.
+Pen Mating is the method preferred by most breeders, which involves the male coming to the female for mating only to allow the exact due date of the cria to be calculated and tracked.
 A clean, level area of around 3m x 3m with suitable fencing should be allocated for pen mating.
 Mating ideally takes place after shearing in May or June and 3 weeks (definitely no sooner than 2 weeks) after the female has given birth.
 Here's what the process looks like:

-The female is put into the pen, often with her cria as it usually takes place just 2 weeks after unpacking.
-The male is then brought in on a headcollar and lead rope, so that he can be removed if the female does not want to mate.
-If the female is receptive, she will sit down to be mated.
-You may also see other nearby females come to the fence and sit if they are empty (not pregnant).
+The female is put into the pen, often with her cria, as it usually takes place just 2 to 3 weeks after unpacking, and the male is then brought in on a headcollar and lead rope.

 The stud male will try to mount the female and, if she is receptive, she will sit down in a cush position (lying down with her legs tucked underneath her), so that the stud can mount her from the rear.
 If the female is not receptive, try again in 2 to 3 days time.